craighillelson/states_trivia_quiz/README.md

 # Overview

-states_trivia_quiz.py is a quiz game to test your knowledge on states' capitals, nicknames, etc.
+states_trivia_quiz.py is a quiz game to test your knowledge of states' capitals, nicknames, etc.

 It runs in Python 3.7.2